Surimi91/IGR204/README.md

 Histogram of the proportion of people names.
 They are ordered by popularity.
 At each x is associate the proportion for boys and girls in two distinct colors.

 ![alt text](img/vis3.png)

+## How to run the visualizations

+Each part is in the viz_i.ipynb respectively.
+The final choice is in the last cell.
+Please be sure that the following modules are installed:
+- ipywidget
+- ipython
+- toolz
+- pandas
+- geopandas
+- altair

+You can install them with pip or conda.